Spring Preload & Why it Matters

 How Much Preload Should I Have?

-For most applications 1″ of preload in the front, and 2″ of preload in the rear is a good starting point.
-If you’re purchasing springs from us we also check other factors to make sure you have the ideal spring rate.
-As a result we do break this guideline.
+For most applications, starting with 1″ of preload in the front and 2″ of preload in the rear is a good baseline.
+However, when you purchase springs from us, we take additional factors into account to ensure you have the ideal spring rate.
+Because of this, we sometimes adjust or break from this guideline.

-Some vehicle specific applications do have different preload requirements.
-For example Toyota Tacoma’s and 4Runners generally run 2″ of preload in the front.
-With the standard aftermarket 600 lb/in springs there is some adjustability in the Tacoma and 4Runner Coilovers.
-But heavier Toyotas require installing 650 lb/in and 700 lb/in springs to achieve ride height.
-When installing the heavier springs the adjustability of the preload is substantially reduced.
-There is very little room on the body to reduce preload, and the springs go coil bind if you add too much preload.
-As a result it is important to choose the correct springs for the weight and lift height of your Tacoma or 4Runner.
-Luckily we can help you choose, and we offer free spring swapping if the rate isn’t correct.
+Some vehicle-specific applications have unique preload requirements.
+For example, Toyota Tacomas and 4Runners generally require 2″ of preload in the front.
+With standard aftermarket 600 lb/in springs, there is some adjustability in the coilovers.
+However, for heavier Toyotas, you’ll need to install 650 lb/in or 700 lb/in springs to achieve the correct ride height.
+When these heavier springs are installed, the preload adjustability is substantially reduced.
+There’s limited room on the body to reduce preload, and going beyond the optimal preload can cause the springs to coil bind.

 Summary:

-Spring preload is very important on shorter travel vehicles.
-Make sure you buy springs from a company that offers free and unlimited spring swapping (like AccuTune Off-Road 🙂 ).
-1″ of preload in front and 2″ of preload in the rear is a good starting point, but some suspension systems require breaking the “rules”.
-Give us a call for all of your spring needs!
+Spring preload is especially important on shorter-travel vehicles.
+To ensure optimal performance, it’s essential to buy springs from a company that offers free and unlimited spring swapping, like AccuTune Offroad.
+While 1″ of preload in the front and 2″ in the rear is a great starting point, some suspension systems may require adjustments that break the standard “rules.”